zsparal/api-documentation/source/reference/v2/balances-api/get-balance.rst

 When processing payments with Mollie, we put all pending funds — minus Mollie fees — on a balance.
 Once you have linked a bank account to your Mollie account, we can pay out your balance towards this bank account.

 With the Balances API you can retrieve your current balance.
-The response includes three amounts:
+The response includes two amounts:

 * The 'pending amount'.
 These are payments that have been marked as 'paid', but are not yet available for paying out.
 * The 'available amount'.
 This is the amount that you can get paid out to your bank account.